 Prior to commencing operations, an MTC shall provide proof of having obtained a surety bond in an amount equal to its licensure fee payable to the Marijuana Regulation Fund to ensure payment of the cost incurred for the destruction of Cannabis goods necessitated by a violation of St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
 94I, or 935 CMR

-501.000 or the cessation of operation of the MTC.
+501.000: Medical Use of Marijuana or the cessation of operation of the MTC.

-All bonds required under 935 CMR 501.000 must be issued by a corporate surety licensed to transact surety business in the Commonwealth.
+All bonds required under 935 CMR 501.000: Medical Use of Marijuana shall be issued by a corporate surety licensed to transact surety business in the Commonwealth.

 If the MTC is unable to secure a surety bond, as required by 935 CMR 501.105(16)(a) it may place in escrow a sum of no less than $5,000 or such other amount approved by the Commission, to be expended for coverage of liabilities.

-The escrow account required pursuant to 935 CMR 501.105(16)(c) must be replenished within ten business days of any expenditure required under 935 CMR 501.105, except if the MTC has ceased operations.
-Documentation of the replenishment must be promptly sent to the Commission.
+The escrow account required pursuant to 935 CMR 501.105(16)(c) shall be replenished within ten business days of any expenditure required under 935 CMR 501.105: General Operational Requirements for Medical Marijuana Treatment Centers, except if the MTC has ceased operations.
+Documentation of the replenishment shall be promptly sent to the Commission.

 Reports to the Commission.
 The Commission may require ongoing reporting on operational, quality, and financial information in a form and manner determined by the Commission.